Omni Fort Worth Hotel

 After enjoying some fine dining, nothing will put you in better spirits than Four Day Weekend, a local improv comedy show featuring audience participation and suggestions.
 For nearly two hours, you’ll laugh so hard you’ll cry as the troupe’s original founders perform live.

 Then, before heading back to the hotel for the night, go see some live music.
 Lola’s is one of the coolest spots in town to catch a live show.
 This nationally recognized venue is a major contributor to the music scene in Fort Worth.
-Another lively option is Magnolia Motor Lounge, a fun watering hole that serves up burgers, sandwiches and local bands.
+Another lively option is Flying Saucer, located right in the heart of Sundance Square.
+Known for their amazing beer selection, have a nightcap and enjoy live music on weekend nights or Trivia Night on Tuesdays.

 Day Two